Welcome to Class 11

 Mrs. Plant Teaching Assistant

-This half term our topic is Ourselves.
-In English our class will be reading and taking part in lots of activities linked to stories such as The Big Red Bath, I Don't Want to go to Bed and 'FunnyBones'.
-The children will also be learning about features of fiction and information texts and will be reading 'My Body' and 'My Fives Senses'.
+This half term our topic is Animals.
+In English our class will be reading and taking part in lots of activities linked to stories such as The Very Hungry Caterpillar, We're going on a Bear Hunt and What the Ladybird Heard.
+The children will also be learning about features of fiction and information texts and will be reading a range of information texts about minibeasts.
 We know that our class love to read with a grown up and it would be great if children want to share with us any books that they particularly like to read at home.

 Younger children in the class are working on counting to 10 and beyond, recognising and writing numbers to 10 and beyond and matching numbers with the correct amount of objects.

-We are currently developing our role-play area into a Home Corner.
-The children will be able to role-play familiar routines and key events in their home life.
+We are currently developing our role-play area into a veterinary surgery.
+The children will be able to role-play familiar routines and key events to assist development of Animal topic vocabulary.

-We are hoping to visit Netherton Fire Station as part of our Living Language Program this half term.
-This greatly assists our children's vocabulary and language development.
+We are hoping to visit a local vet or pet shop as part of our Living Language Program this half term.
+This also greatly assists our children's vocabulary and language development.
 Supporting your child's development of new vocabulary with real life experiences is extremely beneficial and we would love to hear about any trips that you take.

 All of the children have daily reading homework which needs to be recorded in their black reading record books.
 New spellings are given on a Tuesday.
 These are to be practised using the Look, Say, Cover method every evening and are tested on a Monday.
 Younger children need to complete phonics flashcard activities daily and a phonics overwriting activity once a week.